telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 #### Distinctive Attributes Telos provides
 - **Uptime:** Operational integritiy of the Telos network has maintained a 100% uptime since December 2018 without any break, forks or outages.
-- **No Front Running:**  Telos is architected to not have a mempool and allows for transactions to be processed in a "First in First Out" basis, eliminating the ability for transactions to be front run.
+- **No Front Running:**  Telos is architected not to have a mempool and allows for transactions to be processed in a "First in First Out" basis, eliminating the ability for transactions to be front run.
 - **Transaction Finality:** .5 second block times.
 It takes half a second to complete a transaction.
 - **Transaction Throughput:** TELOS has successfully proven in excess of 10,000 Transactions Per Second in 2 blocks(1 second)
 - **Security:** DPOS consensus mechanism provides strong security protection against a 51% attack.
 Telos requires 2/3s + 1 of the validators to sign blocks.
-- **Fixed Gas Rate:** Telos Gas Fees average in at .01, gas fees don't fluctuate with network volumes.
-Costs are more predictable and affordable for users and infrastructure.
+- **Fixed Gas Rate:** Telos Gas Fees average .01 per transaction.
+In addition, gas fees do not fluctuate with network volumes.
+As a result, costs are more predictable and affordable for users and infrastructure.
-- **Sustainable:** Low carbon footprint, currently only uses 0.000001 kWh to execute one transaction.
+- **Sustainable:** Low carbon footprint.
+A typical transaction currently only consumes 0.000001 kWh to execute.
-- **Smart Contract Support:** Developers have the option to build smart contracts in multiple languages such as Solidity, C++, Go, and Rust making it one of the most flexible blockchains for builders.
-NOTE: Additional langauge support coming.
+- **Smart Contract Support:** Smart Contract Support: Developers can build smart contracts on Telos in multiple languages.
+This includes Solidity, C++, Go, and Rust, making Telos the most compatible and versatile blockchain to build on (Additional language support to be added soon).

 ## Telos Native